Gum Disease Treatment in Denton, TX

 Restore Your Health Smile at Garden Oaks & Cosmetic Dentistry

-Dr. Ruehle is dedicated to helping patients achieve a beautiful smile and healthy gums.
+Dr. Ruehle is dedicated to helping patients achieve beautiful smiles and healthy gums.
 The best way to prevent gum disease is to visit us at least once every six months for a checkup and professional cleaning.
-To schedule an appointment, contact our Denton office at (940)-566-4888 or fill out an online contact form for a staff member to get back to you.
+To schedule an appointment, contact our Denton office at (940) 566-4888 or fill out an online contact form for a staff member to get back to you.